Twelve years ago, Google introduced a feature to Google Calendar that permitted users to share their calendars with others.

 For a while now, Google Calendar users have been helpless to a rather malicious type of spam that seems to have achieved momentum lately.

-- First, stop Google Calendar from by own adding any request/invitation that may be sent to you:
+Firstly, prevent Google Calendar from automatically adding any request or invitation that may be sent to you.
+To do this, follow these steps:

-- Drag your mouse on the gear icon On the upper right corner of the page and select “Settings”- In your web Calendar app
+- To initiate the process, hover your mouse over the gear icon positioned in the upper right corner of the page, and then select “Settings” within your web Calendar app.

 - In the left-hand menu listings, click on “Event settings.”

-Search for the setting that highlights -Automatically adds invitations- Click on it to get a drop-down menu with three choices.
+- Look for the setting that says “Automatically adds invitations” and click on it to open a drop-down menu with three options.

-- That reads-No, only show invitations to which I have responded.”
+- Choose the option that reads “No, only show invitations to which I have responded.”

 You’ll receive a warning that-You will now not able to see events automatically added from your email.
 Formerly added events from Gmail will be removed- Click okay.

-As a final point, if you have had spam invitations or requests that you declined or rejected and are tired of looking at the crossed-out entries, you can mark them individually as spam or get rid of the entries employing the below-mentioned methods:
+In conclusion, if you have come across spam invitations or requests that you declined and are weary of observing the crossed-out entries, you can take individual steps to handle this matter.
+You can mark them as spam or remove the entries using the methods outlined below:

 - Click over View options on the left-hand menu